Antisemitism in Ukraine

-Antisemitism in Ukraine has been a historical issue in the country, particularly in the twentieth century.
+Antisemitism in Ukraine has been a significant issue in the country, particularly in the twentieth century.
 The history of the Jewish community of the region dates back to the era when ancient Greek colonies existed in it.
 A third of the Jews of Europe previously lived in Ukraine between 1791 and 1917, within the Pale of Settlement.
 The large concentration of Jews in this region historically made them an easy target for anti-Jewish actions and pogroms.
+Since April 2026, antisemitism in Ukraine is punishable, including by imprisonment.

 Before the 20th century

 In 1113, there was anti-Jewish violence in Kiev, in the context of a rebellion sparked by the death of the unpopular Sviatopolk II, Grand Prince of Kiev, in which Jews who participated in the prince's economic affairs (particularly the salt trade) were targeted by townspeople.
 The earliest source of this is not until centuries later, and the event may be apocryphal.

 Incidents befalling the Jews of Ukraine in the 13th century, such as the Mongol raids which wiped out entire Jewish communities, appear not to be related to antisemitism, according to Kevin Alan Brook.

 The pogroms of 1648–49 under Khmelnytsky were marked by brutal anti-Jewish violence.

 In 1768, many Jews were massacred by the Haidamak rebels under Ivan Gonta in the Massacre of Uman.
 Haidamaks were Ukrainian low-noble and peasant Cossack formations active in the Polish-Lithuanian Army.
 Over three thousand Jews were massacred in the streets and the synagogue with no mercy for age or sex, and their corpses were thrown to pigs and dogs.
 After this, the Haidamaks went on to slaughter Poles and Ukrainian Uniates, before their leaders were captured and executed for treason against Poland-Lithuania.

 The 1821 Odessa pogroms are sometimes considered the first pogroms.
 After the execution of the Greek Orthodox patriarch, Gregory V, in Constantinople, 14 Jews were killed in response.
 The initiators of the 1821 pogroms were the local Greeks, who used to have a substantial diaspora in the port cities of what was known as Novorossiya.

 Major anti-Jewish riots swept through southwestern Imperial Russia (present-day Ukraine and Poland) from 1881 to 1884, when more than 200 anti-Jewish events occurred in the Russian Empire.
 The most notable were pogroms in Kiev, Warsaw and Odessa.
 The event which triggered the pogroms was the assassination of Tsar Alexander II on 13 March [1 March, Old Style], 1881, for which some blamed "agents of foreign influence", implying that Jews committed it.